Adilsyed04/CIS1051Preposal/preposal.md

 ## What idea(s) do you have for your final project?

-recreating a board game, making simple games, making an app, making a website, or making a quiz.
+Recreating a board game, making simple games, making an app, making a website, or making a quiz.

 ## If you plan to collaborate with one or two classmates, what are their names?